Conclavoscope - Cardinal Pietro Parolin

 Relationship with Pope Francis: 2/10

-American cardinal, Prefect of the Dicastery for Bishops, Augustinian, known for his missionary experience in Latin America and his balanced approach between tradition and openness.
+American cardinal, Archbishop of Washington, first African-American cardinal, known for his leadership in the sexual abuse crisis and his balanced pastoral approach between tradition and openness.

 Conservative